Cat Jones is an artist, writer, researcher, performer, curator and all round creatrix with over 25 years experience.

 Jones is a regular on assessment, selection and advisory panels for local national and international government and NGO organisations.
 She has experience as an arts manager across programming, events and festivals, grants, administration, logistics and financial management.

 Jones is a recipient of numerous grants, awards and international residencies.
-She is a Creative Fellow of the Australia Council for the Arts; a Synapse awardee; winner of the Sadakichi Art and Olfaction Award 2016; and an Research Affiliate of the Sansom Institute, Body and Mind at University of South Australia.
+She is a Creative Fellow of the Australia Council for the Arts; a Synapse awardee; winner of the Sadakichi Art and Olfaction Award 2016; and an affiliate of the Sansom Institute, Body and Mind at University of South Australia.